SamiJeddou/behavioral-portfolio-optimizer/README.md

 This Python implementation is a translation and extension of the original R program developed as part of:

-> **Sami Jeddou** (2012) — *"Beyond Mean-Variance: Options and Structured Products in Behavioral Portfolios"*, Master in Finance Thesis, Università della Svizzera italiana (USI Lugano), supervised by Prof. Enrico De Giorgi
+> **Sami Jeddou** (2012) — *"Beyond Mean-Variance: Options and Structured Products in Behavioral Portfolios"*, Master in Finance Thesis, Università della Svizzera italiana (USI Lugano), supervised by Prof. Enrico De Giorgi.
+Available on [LinkedIn](https://www.linkedin.com/in/sami-jeddou-25787a404)

 ---